Cade York: Washington Commanders

 On August 22, 2024, York was traded to the Washington Commanders for a conditional seventh-round pick in the 2025 NFL draft.
-He was released on September 9, 2024, after missing two field goals in the season opener against the Tampa Bay Buccaneers.
+He was released on September 9, after missing two field goals in the season opener against the Tampa Bay Buccaneers.

 Cincinnati Bengals

-On December 4, 2024, York was signed to the Cincinnati Bengals practice squad following an injury to starting kicker Evan McPherson.
+On December 4, 2024, York was signed to the Cincinnati Bengals' practice squad following an injury to starting kicker Evan McPherson.
 He was promoted to the active roster on December 17.

 In a Week 16 game against his former team, the Browns, York kicked his career-long and tied the Bengals franchise-long of 59 yards in a 24-6 victory.

 In the Bengals Week 17 game against the Denver Broncos, York missed the game winning field goal in overtime.
-The Bengals were able to get a defensive stop and score the game winning touchdown as time expired in a 30-24 victory.
+The Bengals were able to get a defensive stop and score the game winning touchdown in a 30-24 victory.

+New Orleans Saints

+On November 25, 2025, York was signed to the New Orleans Saints' practice squad following the release of Blake Grupe.
+He was released on December 18, after Charlie Smyth surpassed him on the depth chart.

+New York Jets

+On March 13, 2026, York signed a one year contract with the New York Jets, replacing Nick Folk.
+He was waived on August 25 after it was announced Jason Sanders won the kicker job.